Digital Marketing Tech Trends 2021

 Organic search: monitoring core updates and EAT

-Throughout 2020, there have been significant impacts on organic visibility thanks to the latest core updates.
+Throughout 2020, we saw a significant impact on organic visibility thanks to the latest core updates.
 These new search results should be monitored so you can continue to adhere to the latest search quality guidelines.

 Forget keyword stuffing and a gazillion backlinks, Google caught onto that one in 2010 – if you want your website to perform and outrank, you need to get with the core update programme.